The importance of early diagnosis

 If you or someone in your family have symptoms of Fabry disease, your doctor can help you decide whether to get tested.
 Your family history may play a role in this decision because Fabry disease is inherited.
 Once a person is suspected to have Fabry disease, the test to confirm it is straightforward, though it differs for males and females.

-Fabry disease testing for men and women
+Fabry disease testing for males and females

 For females, a DNA test is required.
 This is because alpha-GAL enzyme levels in blood may be low or near-normal in females.
 DNA tests can be performed using blood or saliva.

-Doctors who can diagnose Fabry disease
+Doctors who may suspect Fabry disease include: